TSGM

 Returns:

-float: Recovery curve parameter at time t.
+Recovery curve parameter at time t.

 S(lmbd, t)[source]